brrusselburg/rsp/README.md

 TODO: add a counter situation that can either be queried via CLI or shows up on the page, shows # of jobs you've applied to per company
 TODO: add a similar ^^ command (etc) to query for the date of your last application to that company
 TODO: add a job source field (string; "LinkedIn" for ex.)
+TODO: add a counter to show how many jobs I've applied to that day / week / etc (for sanity purposes)